Where PTX Prep Fits in the Audio Post Production Workflow

 How PTX Prep Differs from AAF Prep, and Why It Is Harder to Spot

 With an AAF, you are importing from picture editorial into a blank or templated Pro Tools session.
 The chaos arrives from outside.
+Avid's official OMF and AAF Import / Export documentation is the canonical reference on what the format is supposed to carry, and the Pro Tools Expert panel on AAFs and OMFs from video editors covers the realities of how AAFs arrive in practice.

 With a PTX session, you are already inside Pro Tools.
 The session was started somewhere, by someone, at some point, under deadline pressure.
 Maybe it was a quick assembly pass.
 Maybe it was handed off from a collaborator.
 Maybe it started as a temp mix that became the working session because there was no time to rebuild it.

 Whatever happened, the result is the same: a session that is technically functional but operationally unworkable.
 The tracks are probably there.
 The audio is probably there.
-But the naming is wrong, the organization is inconsistent, the routing has not been checked, and the structure bears no resemblance to the facility template the mixer or editor actually needs to work in.
+But the naming is wrong, the organization is inconsistent, the routing has not been checked, and the structure bears no resemblance to the facility template the mixer or editor needs to work in.

 What PTX Session Cleanup Actually Involves, Layer by Layer